Superuser666-Sigil/SigilDERG-Finetuner/README.md

 ## Overview

 This repository provides a complete pipeline for fine-tuning LLaMA models on Rust code datasets.
 It uses 4-bit quantization combined with LoRA adapters to enable training on consumer and enterprise GPUs while maintaining model quality.
 The system includes automated evaluation that compiles generated Rust code and checks for compilation errors and clippy warnings.
+You can preview or deploy the latest checkpoint on Hugging Face: https://huggingface.co/Superuser666-Sigil/Llama-3.1-8B-Instruct-Rust-QLora.

 ## Features